-Medical Only Award: An Award that provides lifetime medical benefits for reasonable, necessary, and authorized medical treatment causally related to the work related injury; this Award does not provide wage replacement.
-If an injured worker has a claim for wage replacement, a claim must normally be filed within two (2) years from the date of injury.
+Medical Only Award: An Award that provides lifetime medical benefits for reasonable, necessary, and authorized medical treatment causally related to the work-related injury; this Award does not provide wage replacement.
+If an injured worker has a claim for wage replacement, a claim must normally be filed within two years from the date of injury (certain statutes pursuant to Code Section 65.2 may toll the statute of limitations).
 This may also be known as Medical Benefits Only (MBO).

 Medical Provider Application: Health care providers play a vital role in the claim process.
 Accordingly, they have certain rights and remedies available to them under the Virginia Workers' Compensation Act.
 If a dispute arises as to reimbursement for a medical charge, the health care provider may file a claim or request mediation to resolve the dispute over payment of medical services rendered to an injured worker.

-Narrative Medical Records: A report written by a physician that describes your medical condition.
+Narrative Medical Records: A report written by a physician that describes the injured worker’s medical condition.
 Certain rules apply regarding the submission of medical records.

 National Council on Compensation Insurance (NCCI): Is an insurance rating and data collection bureau that specializes in workers' compensation.
 NCCI provides insurance data products and services to 38 state governments and to over 900 insurance companies.
 NCCI is Virginia’s Designated Agent for receipt of insurance transactions and Administrator for Virginia’s Assigned Risk Market.

-Notice: Every injured employee or his representative shall immediately on the occurrence of an accident or soon thereafter as practicable, give or cause to be given to the employer a written notice of the accident.
-The notice shall state the name and address of the employee, the time and place of the accident, and the nature and cause of the accident and the injury.
+Notice: Every injured worker or their representative shall immediately on the occurrence of an accident or soon thereafter as practicable, give or cause to be given to the employer a written notice of the accident.
+The notice shall state the name and address of the injured worker, the time and place of the accident, and the nature and cause of the accident and injury.

 Notification of Injury: Once an injury is reported to the Commission, the Commission will notify the parties by sending the Notification of Injury letter.
 This document informs the parties of their rights and responsibilities.